 It is not an easy option for firing clay.
-With an electric kiln, you flick a switch, and program a digital panel and get on with your life.
+With an electric kiln, you flick a switch, program a digital panel, and get on with your life.
 By contrast, wood firing takes a lot of time and effort.
-It can take up to three days to fire clay in a wood firing kiln.
+It can take up to three days to fire clay in a wood-firing kiln.

 And the kiln needs almost continual hard work and attention to keep the fire stoked and at the right temperature.
 Often as many as 3 people are at work on rotation to maintain the kiln as it is firing clay.

 Because of the wild nature of fire, there is often movement during the firing.
 This can result in pottery breaking and fusing together with one another.
 So, often a lot of pots are sacrificed during a firing.

 Why Choose Wood Firing If It Is Such Hard Work?